digidem/feature-filter-geojson/README.md

-## Filter
+## feature-filter-geojson

-Filter expressions are used to target specific data in a layer.
+This library is forked from [mapbox/feature-filter](https://github.com/mapbox/feature-filter), but adapted to work with GeoJSON features rather than features from a vector tile.
 This library implements the semantics specified by the [Mapbox GL JS spec](https://www.mapbox.com/mapbox-gl-style-spec/#filter).

 ### API